isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Learning by Inquiring in the English Language Classrooms (Primary and Secondary).md

 To decide on the most appropriate Level of Practice to meet your learning needs, please refer to the information for each of the three Levels of Practice below.

-### Levels of Practice
+### Levels of Practice and Learning Goals

 <b><font color="#D35E71">Proficient</font></b>&nbsp;Level of Practice: Does independently

-Select this course at the Proficient Level of Practice if you:
+*Select this course at the Proficient Level of Practice if you:*

-*   wish to have fundamental understanding of IBL, and would like to become skilful and independent in your practice of IBL in the EL classroom;
+*   wish to have fundamental understanding of IBL, including ItD, and would like to become skilful and independent in your practice of IBL in EL classrooms;
-*   would like to be able to, on an ongoing basis, reflect on your practice of IBL to improve student learning of EL; and
+*   would like to be able to, on an ongoing basis, reflect on your practice of IBL including ItD to improve student learning of EL; and
 *   plan to apply your learning as you participate in the course.

 #### Learning Goals